 Guest joined the Center for Nanoscale Materials (CNM) in the Nanoscience and Technology Division in 2007.
 He joined Argonne in 2004 as the Arthur Holly Compton postdoctoral fellow in the Physics Division, where he demonstrated laser-cooling and trapping of radium atoms for the first time as a first step towards a measurement of their electric dipole moment (a signature of time-reversal violating interactions).

-In his current experimental work at the CNM, he is interested in understanding and controlling the electronic, magnetic, and particularly optical properties of molecular and nanoscale systems.
+In his current experimental work at the CNM, he is interested in understanding and controlling the electronic, magnetic, optical and quantum coherence properties of molecular and nanoscale systems.
 These properties are largely determined by structure and environment at the atomic scale.
-In order to control and characterize these nanoscale systems at these length scales, he is combining low temperature ultra-high-vacuum scanning tunneling microscopy (LT UHV STM) and confocal optical microscopy and spectroscopy to explore single atoms or molecules, functionalized graphene and self-assembled molecular heterojunctions.
-He is particularly interested in (i) graphene-based nanophotonics, (ii) photophysics of molecular acceptor-donor complexes, (iii) nanoplasmonics and tip-enhanced laser spectroscopies, and (iv) the limits of electronic and spin quantum coherence in nanoscale systems at surfaces.
+In order to control and characterize these nanoscale systems at these length scales, he is combining low temperature ultra-high-vacuum scanning probe microscopy (LT UHV SPM) and confocal optical microscopy and spectroscopy to explore single atoms or molecules, self-assembled molecular heterojunctions, photocatalytic surfaces, and quantum defects in 2D materials.
+He is particularly interested in (i) photophysics of molecular acceptor-donor complexes and defected surfaces, (ii) nanoplasmonics and tip-enhanced laser spectroscopies, and (iii) the limits of electronic, spin, and optical quantum coherence in nanoscale systems at surfaces.

 - Ph.D., Applied Physics, University of Michigan, 2000